-Other factors that may impact the rebuilding duration include the efficiency of dealing with insurance claims, the design process, permit acquisition, the availability of contractors, and material delivery timelines.
+Other factors that may impact the rebuilding duration include the efficiency of dealing with insurance claims, the design process, permit acquisition, the availability of contractors, material delivery timelines, and considerations such as how hot does a house fire get.

 Timeline of the rebuilding process